Welcome to Bermuda!

 Companies and their categories

-There are more than 15,300 Bermuda based international companies, 2650 local companies, 430 overseas partnerships and 940 other non residents, many with a global business empire.
+The total actual number of companies registered in Bermuda is about 18,700, with more than 15,300 Bermuda based international companies, 2650 local companies, 430 overseas partnerships and 940 other non residents.
 They include subsidiaries of 75% of the Fortune 100 and their European equivalents.
 Only 235 or 3.4% of the internationals have local offices, yet account for 75% of internationals' spending.
 In insurance and reinsurance, Bermuda has an industry capital base exceeding US$ 35 billion and gross premiums of US$ 24 billion.
 It ranks with Lloyds of London and New York as a global leader.

 Exempted companies, or international companies.
 Most focus on international activity.
 To protect local business interests, the Bermuda Government will not normally allow the formation of an exempted company in banking.
 However, some quality international banking organizations may, under certain circumstances, apply to form an exempted company for international or multinational general trust, investment and executorship activities.
 By qualifying as exempted companies, these corporate entities are not subject to any restrictions on foreign ownership.
 They can be either 100% owned by non-Bermudian interests or anywhere from 100% to 80%.
 Bermudians cannot hold more than a combined 20% interest in any one exempted company or partnership.